Claracinus0Manaricanus/geoInf/src/database/info.md

 netController is used for opening a server to access the database.
 Protocol:
 It has a request based protocol.
 The client sends a 256 byte string holding a command and the server responds with the corresponding data.
+For using commands put ':' between parameters.

-- scan < table >: this command is for getting the names of the elements from a table.
+- scan:< table >; : this command is for getting the names of the elements from a table.
 It first sends a uint32_t holding the number of elements then sends the names of the elements.
 Each elements name length in bytes get sent first.
 Then the name itself as a string.

-- get < table > < element name > : requests an element belonging to < table > name < element name >.
+- get:< table >:< element name >; : requests an element belonging to < table > name < element name >.
 The server sends id, name, climate, soil, flora, image data in order.
 For sending strings their length in bytes get sent first.

-- set < table > < element data > : WIP
+- set:< table >:< element data >; : WIP